xa0412/tp/docs/DeveloperGuide.md

 ---

-### Use case: UC02 – Tag schoolmates with course
+### Use case: UC02 – List all Schoolmates

 **Actor:** NUS Student

 **MSS:**

-1. User types the command to tag existing schoolmates with course codes and IDs.
+1. User types the `list` command.
-2. NUSMeet validates the input and applies the tags.
+2. NUSMeet retrieves and displays all schoolmate in the contact book.
-3. NUSMeet displays confirmation of successful tagging.
    **Use case ends.**

-**Extensions:**

-- **2a.** NUSMeet detects invalid or duplicate course codes or IDs.

-  - **2a1.** NUSMeet displays an error message with the correct command format.
-  - **2a2.** User re-enters corrected command with proper course codes and IDs.
-    - Steps 2a1–2a2 repeat until input is valid.
-    - **Use case resumes from step 2.**

-- **\*a.** At any time, User cancels the operation by discarding typed input.
-  - **Use case ends.**

 ---

-### Use case: UC03 – Find schoolmates by course
+### Use case: UC03 – Find Schoolmates by Course

 **Actor:** NUS Student